bmcc-mmp/mmp460/wordpress/install-wp.md

 ## Installing a WordPress Site

 WordPress is an open source free application that can be downloaded from [wordpress.org](https://wordpress.org/) and installed manually on a server. *Alternatively, many internet hosting services provide a one-click installation of WordPress sites*.
-It should NOT be confused with wordpress.com, which is a service that hosts wordpress sites.

 **A WorPress site is comprised of three main components:**